Black Friday Hosting Deals: 69% Off + Free Migration: Grab the Deal Grab It Now!

 3. Traffic Amplification

-• The servers then replay the traffic to the spoofed IP address with much bigger responses; thereby increasing amounts of traffic heading towards the target.
+The servers then replay the traffic to the spoofed IP address with much bigger responses, thereby increasing the amount of traffic heading toward the target.

 4. Overwhelming the Target

-• Therefore, the victim suffers loss of performance and slowness or even total unavailability resulting in denial of service to legitimate users trying to use that website or service.
+Therefore, the victim suffers performance loss, slowness, or even total unavailability, which results in a denial of service to legitimate users trying to use that website or service.

 1. Downtime and Service Interruption